-- 1. New residential development will be allowed in all residential neighbourhoods as infilling, expansion or intensification.
-Priority will be given to residential intensification in proximity to Main Street. - 2.
-Infilling and residential intensification will occur primarily in established residential neighbourhoods.
-This development will proceed primarily by establishing accessory residential units and by severance according to the Land Division Policies of this Plan. - 3.
-The design of residential development, including infill and intensification, within established areas, shall be considerate and sensitive to the image and character of the neighbourhood.
-The appearance and location of buildings and structures in new developments should incorporate design features which complement existing properties in the immediate area. - 4.
-The opening up of new residential areas will generally be by registered plan of subdivision or condominium.
-New residential development should occur at a density which efficiently uses land, resources, infrastructure and community facilities.
-New developments will be designed and phased in a way to maintain a continuous urban form, interconnected road and servicing network. - 5.
-New residential developments shall provide a mix of dwelling types and includes a range of affordable housing for current and future residents of North Huron. - 6.
+- 5. Residential with Supports, such as group homes, hospice or transitional housing, will be permitted in all residential areas. - 6.
 Residential development shall proceed with concern for compatibility of surrounding land uses.
 Residential development in proximity to Industrial uses shall proceed according to Ministry of Environment Guideline D-6 'Compatibility between Industrial Facilities and Sensitive Land Uses' as updated. - 7.
 New residential development will be directed to locations where adequate services including water supply, sanitary waste disposal, storm and surface drainage, roads, sidewalks, street lighting and facilities (e.g. schools, parks and open spaces) are available or can be made available.
 Alternative, active modes of transportation, such as walking trails and bike paths, shall be incorporated into the design of new development. - 8.
-Street design shall form an integrated network of connected, direct and easy to follow routes which are built on existing networks, promote walking through the provision of sidewalks, trails and open space to link homes with shops, schools, parks and other important destinations.
-Streets shall be designed to be safe, pedestrian-scale and well maintained. - 9.
-Natural features shall be protected and enhanced in the design of new residential developments to maintain green open space.
-Natural environment enhancements should be designed to promote both ecological and human benefits in order to promote healthy, safe and walkable neighbourhoods.
+Street design shall form an integrated network of connected, direct and easy to follow routes which are built on existing networks, promote active transportation through the provision of sidewalks, trails and open space to link homes with shops, schools, parks and other important destinations.
+Streets shall be designed to be safe, pedestrian-scale and well maintained.

-- 10. The Township will endeavour to meet the recreational and parkland needs of the community through the acquisition and development of parkland (5% dedication or cash-in-lieu as a condition of development). - 11.
-Home occupations and home industries will be allowed in residential areas subject to the provisions of the implementing Zoning By-law - 12.
+- 9. Natural features shall be protected and enhanced in the design of new residential developments to maintain green open space.
+Natural environment enhancements should be designed to promote both ecological and human benefits in order to promote healthy, safe and walkable neighbourhoods. - 10.
+The Township will endeavour to meet the recreational and parkland needs of the community through the acquisition and development of parkland (5% dedication or cash-in-lieu as a condition of development). - 11.
+Home occupations will be allowed in residential areas subject to the provisions of the implementing Zoning By-law - 12.
 All residential development within the Special Policy Area of Wingham (See Schedule B, Wingham) will be required to satisfy the Special Policy Area requirements of Section 6.4.3.4, Special Policy Area Wingham. - 13.
 Residential uses fronting Josephine Street, north of Albert Street to the Maitland River, will be permitted but shall be designed to be compatible with existing commercial establishments on adjacent lands.
 Existing commercial uses are permitted to continue and will be zoned to a special zone to permit commercial uses in the Comprehensive Zoning By-law.